Sunday, January 10, 2016

 Surprised and inspired by what paper and pencil had power to produce, some carried fresh sheets back to their cells in manila folders with author’s names delicately rendered in gothic lettering, while pencils, which were allowed but rationed, were tucked away in elastic waistband or bra awaiting additional discovery and expression.

 Each week people returned to our classroom with new poems, small essays too, hand-written in partnership with cellmates.
 Artists created images to match the words: broken hearts; skeletal women; a fairy lifting off from a tender blade of grass.
-The work reached ever outward to explain something to someone but to what and to whom?
+The work reached ever outward to explain something to someone but what and to whom?
 The condition of souls?
 Incarceration––its distinct qualities and sounds?
 The meaning of love, its illusions, traps, and ability to liberate and redeem?
 Who would listen?

 My job was to facilitate discussion, lead us into writing, and gather the results.
 I’d arrive back at my office on a small community college campus in rural California with folders full of poems, stories, and drawings meant to accompany them.
-I then scanned the artwork, typed other’s words into my computer, and began to design a sequence to best showcase the passion and intensity of our classroom experience.
+I then scanned the artwork, typed others' words into my computer, and began to design a sequence to best showcase the passion and intensity of our classroom experience.

 The following week, I’d return to the jail with crisp, printed versions of what we’d produced.
 Is this what you wanted?
 I asked.
 Is this how the stanzas should flow?